EchoEvelyn/LLM_SFT_Intent_Classification/README.md

 # Fine-Tuning Mistral 7B (4-bit QLoRA) for Multi-Turn Intent Classification

-This repository implements a memory-efficient fine-tuning pipeline for adapting **Mistral 7B** using **QLoRA (4-bit NF4 quantization)** for multi-class intent classification on full multi-turn conversations.

-The dataset is not included in this repository.
-This README describes the required data format and training workflow for reproducibility.

----

 ## 🚀 Project Overview

 Intent classification is a critical component in real-world conversational AI systems such as banking assistants, customer support bots, and workflow automation agents.